 One of the major challenges for governance of this field is that these technologies are radically questioning central legal-ethical principles, such as responsibility, dignity, autonomy, freedom and privacy.
 What do these concepts mean for the regulation of emerging technologies?
 Are they still credible in the light of recent scientific findings?

 What makes this interdisciplinary minor truly unique is its focus on the underlying values within the regulation of advancing technology.
 During the minor, you will not only analyse and discuss academic literature, but also news items, documentaries, public and political discussions and advisory reports.

 To get a better idea of some of the themes that will be discussed in this minor, you can watch the series De Volmaakte Mens (HUMAN/VPRO).
-Or you can have a look at with Yuval Noah Harari on his 2016 book Homo Deus: A Brief History of Tomorrow.
+Or you can have a look at this interview with Yuval Noah Harari on his 2016 book Homo Deus: A Brief History of Tomorrow.